 DOLLS AS SYMBOL OF FEMININITY

 The link between dolls and girls is historical and strong.
 In 20th century storytelling and illustration it’s rare to find a boy playing with a doll.
-Dolls are used to let young girls practice the emotiona labour they’ll eventually be expending upon their families for real.
-Dolls teach girls to share, to accept cups of tea, to nurse, to heal and most of all, to mother.
+Dolls are used to let young girls practice the emotional labour they’ll eventually be expending upon their families for real.
+Dolls teach girls to share, to make cups of tea, to nurse, to heal and most of all, to mother.